TITIKAXME Bonita Chan

 What has starting your own business taught you?

 Starting Traveling Mat Yoga has taught me that anything is possible if you believe in your mission and commit to it.
 I started this journey with no connections, experiences, or investments.
 I started my business in a new community; I did not know a single soul aside from my partner’s family members.
 I went from an empty Yoga room with no students to working with the municipality on a range of programming.
-Amazingly, Traveling Mat Yoga even connected me with a professional opportunity at a leading nuclear science and technology organization.
-Although Traveling Mat Yoga is only 10 months old, I am proud of what it represents- The possibilities are endless if you faithfully commit to your craft!
+Amazingly, Traveling Mat Yoga even connected me with a professional opportunity at a leading nuclear science and technology organization!
+I am proud of what Traveling Mat Yoga represents; the possibilities are endless if you faithfully commit to your craft!

 What does it take if someone is interested to get into this business?

-- Compassion, to me, is number one in this business.
-The ability to relate is a huge component in guiding individuals in their Yoga and Mindfulness practice.
+- Compassion, to me, is when we all meet as equals on our mats.
+The ability to befriend each other, no matter what, is a major component in guiding individuals, groups, and teams in their Yoga and Mindfulness practice.

-- You must be committed to your craft.
-Understand that consistency, competition, and hard work will help you succeed; because there will be challenging experiences in your journey and you must stay committed throughout for results.
+- Commitment to your craft.
+Understand that consistency, competition, and attention to detail will help you succeed.
+There will be challenging experiences in your journey and you must stay committed throughout for results.

 What is your favorite healthy recipe?